Brain Tumors: New Advances in Treatment

 How long does it take to recover from brain tumor surgery?

-The answer to the question is highly variable and depends a lot on how sick the patient was.
-Some people who have brain surgery while they’re awake might go home in 24 hours, but the average person usually stays in the hospital for three to five days.
+The answer to the question is highly variable and depends a lot on the type of tumor, location and the individual patient’s symptoms.
+Some people who have brain surgery might go home as early as 24 hours, but the average person usually stays in the hospital for two to five days.